 The SWDC was registered with the Cambodian Ministry of Interior (1258SCN) in 2001.
 It began as an AIDS hospice caring for soldiers, sex workers and police officers who were infected by HIV and suffering other related illnesses.
 One year on it shifted its focus onto AIDS prevention among young healthy women.
 It offered health education and literacy in effort to reduce the spread of AIDS amongst the Stung Treng population.

 The SWDC continued to evolve to providing education and alternate employment opportunities for local women in order to provide substitute income options to harmful occupations such as prostitution.
-Currently it provides social welfare programmes for the community including nutrition support projects, sponsorship for poor students attending public school, on-site nursery and pre-school provision for working parents, Sericulture training (funded by the Allen Foundation), weaving and training programmes, and a Child Development Centre for vulnerable children.
+Currently it provides social welfare programs for the community including nutrition support projects, sponsorship for poor students attending public school, on-site nursery and pre-school provision for working parents, Sericulture training (funded by the Allen foundation), weaving and training programs, and a Child Development Centre for vulnerable children.

 At any one time the SWDC provides employment for up to 100 women weavers.
 Their silk products are traded through Mekong Blue (www.mekongblue.com) all the profits of which are invested back into the aforementioned social projects.
 Their goal is for these community projects to become fully sustainable through the social enterprise.
 Also visit the Mekong Blue website to delve further into the fascinating history of the Stung Treng Womens Development Centre.